Whanhyuk/SSDDC/README.md

 2. Converts text to binary, then maps binary to DNA bases (A, T, C, G).
 3. Represents DNA bases as matrices for further encoding.
 4. Applies generator matrix multiplication to produce codewords.
-5. Inserts specific patterns into DNA to help correct indel errors.
+5. Inserts specific patterns into DNA to help correct deletion errors.
 6. Writes the DNA-encoded output to a file.

 ### Decoding

 1. Reads DNA-encoded input file.
-2. Detects and corrects indel errors.
+2. Detects and corrects deletion errors.
 3. Uses syndrome decoding with coset leaders to fix substitution errors.
 4. Converts corrected DNA back to binary and then to the original text.
 5. Writes the recovered text to a file.